BBC German Service: Cold War

 In 1946 the discontinuation of the service was discussed, and it was argued that the broadcast was still 'in the public interest'.

 Other German-language stations broadcasting to East Germany included Nordwestdeutscher Rundfunk, the Radio in the American Sector, which was run by the Germans but controlled by the US, and Sender Freies Berlin.
-The US's state-run Voice of America also continued its German language program.
+The US's state-run Voice of America also continued its German language programme.
 Opposition in the east were Berliner Rundfunk and Moscow Radio.
 The BBC would operate in a much more reserved manner, compared to the other broadcasters—less 'liberationist'.
 Policy was instead to 'criticise the East German leadership, whilst not encouraging its overthrow.'
 The German Service in fact took great care to avoid fostering expectations of direct Western intervention.

 During the war Hugh Greene, the first Head of the BBC German Service, had already developed plans for an English language course: Lernt Englisch im Londoner Rundfunk!
 It became one of the most successful broadcast series of the post-war years.
 For almost thirty years, new courses were brought out with the collaboration of the former German actor Karlheinz Jaffé.
-The language course was intended to be educational on the one hand and entertaining on the other, so that even listeners who did not want to learn English followed the program with interest.
-The courses in this language learning program have been adopted by almost all ARD broadcasters over the years, also in Austria and Switzerland and also published in book form.
+The language course was intended to be educational on the one hand and entertaining on the other, so that even listeners who did not want to learn English followed the programme with interest.
+The courses in this language learning programme have been adopted by almost all ARD broadcasters over the years, also in Austria and Switzerland and also published in book form.

-In 1949, the BBC introduced a “German East Zone Program” within its existing German service, which was specifically aimed at listeners behind the “Iron Curtain”.
+In 1949, the BBC introduced a “German East Zone Programme” within its existing German service, which was specifically aimed at listeners behind the “Iron Curtain”.
 The intention was to provide current news, which was becoming increasingly difficult to obtain in the then newly founded GDR.
-Building on the success of its wartime broadcasts to Nazi Germany, the German Service gradually introduced political commentary, religious lectures, and comedy features into its “Eastern Zone Program.”
+Building on the success of its wartime broadcasts to Nazi Germany, the German Service gradually introduced political commentary, religious lectures, and comedy features into its “Eastern Zone Programme.”
 The most popular of which were The Two Comrades (1949–1963), Letters without Signature (1949–1974) and The Surprised Newspaper Reader (1950–1972).

 Bruno Adler, a German-speaking Czech, was tasked with creating a series titled ‘'The Two Comrades’' (‘Die zwei Genossen’), which bore a remarkable resemblance to his wartime 'Kurt und Willi' series.
 In this narrative, a Party official educates his somewhat naive friend about the reality behind the facade of official propaganda.

 Robert Lucas, a Jewish-Austrian émigré who had previously written the humorous letters of Adolf Hirnschal during the war, now authored a series named ‘'The Surprised Newspaper Reader'’ (‘Der verwunderte Zeitungsleser’).
 This series offered a humorous review of East Zone press content, coupled with ironic commentary that exposed the contradictions within GDR state-controlled journalism.